In this article, you will learn what has been the impact of COVID-19 for payroll providers and how payroll providers can adapt to the “new normal”.

 So how can you adapt to the “new normal” under this crisis and relieve the burden placed on your team under these extraordinary circumstances?
 We believe there are 6 important things any Payroll Service Provider should be looking at:

-While the above recommendations will help you to better master the challenges of the current crisis and prepare for future disasters, many of these actions will also help to improve the operational efficiency of your team (e.g. automating previously manual activities) and will create a more powerful service experience for your clients.
+While the above recommendations will help you to better master the challenges of the current crisis and prepare for the future, many of these actions will also help to improve the operational efficiency of your team (e.g. automating previously manual activities) and will create a more powerful service experience for your clients.
 So there is no time to delay their implementation.

 In case you have questions on how to get started, at Payzaar we have a lot of experience helping payroll providers transform and modernize their payroll operations.
 And we can help you move your payroll operations into a secure, cloud-based environment quickly, within a few days.
 Please reach out to our team and we would be happy to help you: firstname.lastname@example.org.